Alternative Names: None

 Site Hazards: No major hazards.

-Nearest Public phone: In the Cafe
+Nearest Public phone: Red phone box on the road down to the beach and In the Cafe

 Mobile Network service: Info to follow.